ashaduri/gsmartcontrol/trunk/gsmartcontrol/README.txt

 First, check if you can find a pre-built package for your distribution or operating system - they usually provide the best integration and the easiest installation procedure.
-For Linux, one option is to try the OpenSUSE Build Service - it provides ready-to-install packages for various popular Linux distributions (OpenSUSE, Fedora, etc...).
+For Linux, one option is to try the openSUSE Build Service - it provides ready-to-install packages for various popular Linux distributions (openSUSE, Fedora, etc...).
 See http://download.opensuse.org/repositories/home:/alex_sh/ .

 If you want to compile from source, check that you have all the required